-Surf photographers make surfing an eternal and mystic water sport.
-Whether it's the beauty of the wave, the breathtaking aerial move or the face expression of the surf, water photography is always special.
+Surf photographers transform surfing in an eternal and mystic water sport.
+Whether it's the beauty of the wave, the breathtaking aerial move or the surfers' expression, water photography is always special.

-You can become a surf photographer, but it takes time, experience and money to build a name for yourself.
-The best and most successful surf photographers in the world built a career for several decades.
-Besides equipment - lenses, camera, filters, waterproof cases, tripods.
+Anyone can become a surf photographer, but it takes time, experience and money to build a name for yourself.
+The best and most successful surf photographers in the world took several decades to build a career and a name in the industry.
+Then, there's the equipment - lenses, camera, filters, waterproof cases, tripods, etc.

-Today, there are loads of photo banks, photo agencies, magazines, newspapers and online websites willing to buy surf photography but, 20 years ago it was quite different.
+Today, there are hundreds of photo banks, photo agencies, magazines, newspapers and online websites willing to buy surf shots but, 20 years ago, it was quite different.

-Leroy Grannis, the father and icon of modern surf photography, started his long career in the 60' and quickly became the sport's most important historians.
+LeRoy Grannis, the father and icon of modern surf photography, started his long career in the 1960s and quickly became the sport's most important historian.
 Grannis captured everything with the feeling of what surfing was and is.

-Jack McCoy is considered one of the most important surf filmmakers of all time, but his interest in surf photography has produced very interesting results.
-For more than 30 years, McCoy has been exploring the most exotic and exciting waters of Planet Earth.
-He has developed his own technique and surf photography equipment to deliver unbelievable images.
+Jack McCoy is considered one of the most important surf filmmakers of all time, but his interest in surf photography has produced very impressive results.
+McCoy has been exploring the most exotic and exciting waters of Planet Earth for more than three decades.
+He has developed his own technique and equipment to deliver unbelievable images.

-John Severson is the inventor of the modern surf magazines.
+John Severson is the inventor of the modern surf magazine.
 He kicked off "The Surfer" and hired Ron Stoner as a surf photographer.
-Later, Stoner would enter the world of LSD until being diagnosed as a schizophrenic.
+Later, Stoner would enter the world of LSD until being diagnosed with schizophrenia.

 Ron Church was born in Denver, in 1934.
-His vast knowledge in underwater photography and marine life are quite impressive.
+His vast knowledge in underwater photography and marine life is quite impressive.
 For three years, Ron Church was the only American photographer on Cousteau's Calypso diving team.
-He lived 39 years and left a very important legacy for all surfers.
+He lived 39 years and left a vital legacy for all surfers.